timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-13.md

 - 23 goblin
 - 15 orog

-All of the slaves have four levels of <fetch-data type="condition">exhaustion</fetch-data> (see appendix A of the Player's Handbook) and can't do much more than eat and follow simple instructions.
-They join the party's expeditionary force if urged or ordered to do so, but they aren't effective combatants until they've rested and reduced their <fetch-data type="condition">exhaustion</fetch-data> level.
+All of the slaves have four levels of <wc-fetch type="condition">exhaustion</wc-fetch> (see appendix A of the Player's Handbook) and can't do much more than eat and follow simple instructions.
+They join the party's expeditionary force if urged or ordered to do so, but they aren't effective combatants until they've rested and reduced their <wc-fetch type="condition">exhaustion</wc-fetch> level.

 The slaves know several intriguing bits of information: